-The original analysis was adopted by City Council in 2000 and annual updates included a preset adjustment to the charges based on borrowing costs.
-The most current Sewer Capacity Charge Analysis by Bartle Wells & Associates is dated August 26, 2009 and was adopted by City Council in April of 2010 to be effective in Fiscal Year 2010-11.
-This analysis identifies the need for sewer collection and treatment capacity in the City.
+The original analysis was adopted by the City Council in 2000 and annual updates included a preset adjustment to the charges based on borrowing costs.
+The most current Sewer Capacity Charge Analysis by Bartle Wells & Associates is dated August 26, 2009 and was adopted by the City Council in April of 2010 to be effective in Fiscal Year 2010-11.
+This analysis identifies the need for sewer collection and treatment capacity in the City of South San Francisco.
 The estimated capital investment (cost less depreciation) of the collection and treatment facilities was included in the analysis and totaled \$161.2 million in 2009 dollars (\$63.5 million from the 2000 analysis).
-The analysis identified the capacity charge as a cost recovery charge associated with providing collection and treatment capacity to new development, both through the existing infrastructure provided, and through future capital projects not funded by the Sewer Impact Fee Program located East of 101.
+The analysis identified the capacity charge as a cost recovery charge associated with providing collection and through future capital projects not funded by the Sewer Impact Fee Program located East of 101.
 Existing development's share of the benefit of these facilities is funded from sewer charges appearing on property tax bills as a direct levy.